Katy Keene (TV series): Development

 In August 2018, Roberto Aguirre-Sacasa revealed that another spin-off was in the works at The CW.
 He said that the potential spin-off would be "very different from Riverdale" and that it would be produced "in [the 2018–19] development cycle."
 On January 23, 2019, The CW issued an official pilot order for the series that will "[follow] the lives and loves of four iconic Archie Comics characters — including fashion legend-to-be Katy Keene — as they chase their twenty-something dreams in New York City.
 This musical dramedy chronicles the origins and struggles of four aspiring artists trying to make it on Broadway, on the runway and in the recording studio."
 On May 7, 2019, The CW ordered the show to series.
 On January 7, 2020, The CW ordered thirteen more scripts for the series.
 On July 2, 2020, The CW canceled the series after one season due to the COVID-19 pandemic.
+This was the only cancellation of the 2019–2020 season.